arwysyah/rn-inspector-v2/README.md

 # rn-inspector-v2

-An experimental library to Inspect and analyze Node modules in your React Native project. not yet tested in Windows and Linux
+An experimental library to Inspect and analyze Node modules in your React Native project inside of Bun. not yet tested in Windows and Linux

 # INSTALLATION